nairobilug/nairobilug.or.ke/README.md

 The theme we're using, [pelican-alchemy](https://github.com/nairobilug/pelican-alchemy), is a "git submodule", which means it is maintained as its own separate git repository (with its own git history, project, etc).
 Submodules are stored in the `.gitmodules` file, and we first need to initialize and clone it before we can build.

-Navigate to where you've cloned this [repo](http://github.com/nairobilug/nairobilug.or.ke) and then:
+Navigate to where you've cloned this repo and type:

     $ git submodule init
     $ git submodule update